microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 ## 😽 Supported Models 😽

 Currently, we support the following model families.
-We will continue to grow over time to including emerging models for ChatGPT-style training!
+We will continue to grow over time to include emerging models for ChatGPT-style training!
 See [Roadmap](#-deepspeed-chats-roadmap-) for more details.

 model family | size range | details
 ------ | ------ | -------